breast-darn-thermography-blog-ever-this-aint-your-mothers-breast-screening

 Stop popping pills, smooth on the cream to reduce risk for breast cancer and bonus - hormone balance.
 And finally say goodbye to PMS and symptoms of menopause.
 The complete guide to progesterone...Why.
 How to apply.
 Where to apply.
 When to apply.
 Where to purchase.
 Facts about dermal thinning, progesterone pills and sublingual.
 Progesterone vs Progestin.

-Hey troops!
 We know that the two main hormones in a woman’s reproductive system are estrogen and progesterone – and when they’re playing together nicely, the two balance each other out.
 The problem is, most of the time they’re not getting along.
 As a result, the majority of women in the U.S. are progesterone deficient or estrogen dominant.
 If women were actually estrogen deficient* instead, then breast cancer would be incredibly low – 80 percent of breast cancers are fueled by estrogen.
 Go to end of blog to read symptoms of excess estrogen*** or progesterone deficiency.
 These symptoms will dissipate or resolve with use of progesterone cream.

 Before we get started I want to make sure your beautiful mind understands what I’m saying: Your estrogen is not harmful to you, your body made it especially for you.
 Don’t let doctors tell you your estrogen is bad - your body is not trying to hurt you, its job is to keep you alive for as long as possible.
 What we’re combating are environmental estrogens!**

-The easiest way to reduce risk for breast cancer and restore hormone balance is using progesterone, not progestin which is the synthetic version and causes cancer.
 I get a call everyday from a new patient telling me they’ve been using progesterone for years without results.
 Guess what?
 Yup, they were all using or applying incorrectly and once these women tweaked their progesterone they finally obtained the results they were expecting.

 Ladies, don’t fall for clever advertising.
 Base your medical treatments on evidence, not medical rumor.
 Just because everyone else is doing it, don’t jump off the cliff with them; it’s obviously not working since breast cancer is still rampant.